First steps to financial literacy

 To preserve your wealth and keep it working and producing for you, you have to make those key decisions about your tolerance for risk and from there how to allocate those assets in the most tax-efficient way possible.
 Remember that “risk-free” really isn’t.
 Low-yielding investments like GICs, savings accounts, and government bonds will be eroded by taxes and inflation to the extent that you’ll actually be losing money every year.

 It’s important to diversify assets over a number of classes (including fixed-income, equity, and alternative investments) using a variety of strategies, including hedge funds, venture capital, private offerings, tax shelters, and other vehicles for “accredited investors,” to ensure both capital preservation and tax-efficient growth to keep that income stream coming.

-- Be realistic.
 Most of us tend to overestimate our capacity to deal with risk, investment volatility, and market losses, especially when we’re younger.
 Be realistic about your own tolerance for risk (and ignore what friends, neighbours, family, and hyper-Tweeting strangers say about their “successes” in the market – most exaggerate and many just outright lie).
 Then allocate your assets accordingly.
 If you have determined that you’re a conservative investor, for example, you’ll want to tilt your investments towards a more defensive allocation, with perhaps 60% to cash and fixed income, and 40% to equity.
 More aggressive investors might consider reversing that ratio.

 For saving and investing, the principle is the same.
 Taxes can really take a bite out of your return.
 Over the long haul a $500 monthly contribution compounded monthly at a relatively conservative annual rate of 6% will grow to $500,000 in 30 years.
 But that will shrink substantially if you pay tax on your investment income at your top rate every year.
 I always recommend opening a Registered Retirement Savings Plan and a Tax-Free Savings Account.
 The reason is simple.
 In these plans, your money will compound tax-free.

 Your life isn’t static, and your financial plan shouldn’t be either.
 Times change, your circumstances change – a family, a home, a better job – so your investment portfolio should adapt to your changing needs.

+Don’t jump into investing without fully understanding what you are doing.
+Many novice investors will do just this, acting on something they heard from a friend or relative, or at the office, or even worse, over Twitter.
+This is the surest road to financial failure.
 10. Get help.
 If you have a considerable nest-egg and you’re in doubt about where to go next, consult an independent financial planner, who will work with you every step of the way to create an investment plan that you understand and that will meet your financial goals.